smatechnologies/ibm-i-agent-docs/docs/maintenance/ptf.md

       - **Job queue** and **Job queue libr** (library): The job queue should be set to a queue connected to an IBM i subsystem that will continue to operate even if the PTF application process needs to stop the LSAM subsystem, such as QBATCH.

 7. Press <**Enter**> to update the PTF configuration options.

+##### Configuration for the "IFS" method of obtaining PTFs
+When site firewall rules prohibit the direct connection of the IBM i partition to any outside server (by automatic means), change the PTF Configuration options to use the IFS method.
+This method supports manually storing the PTF save files (called LSCTLDTA and LSCUMPTF) into any IFS root(/) file system directory, as binary stream files (with no suffix on the file name).
+Use a manual procedure, for example, to transfer the PTF save files to this IFS directory (always using a binary file transfer method), after they have been manually downloaded from SMA's client ftp server.
+Follow these steps to configure the LSAM PTF application tools for the IFS method:

+1. From LSAM sub-menu **9**, enter **7** to choose **PTF options configuration**.
+2. <**Tab**> to the following fields and type data for each:

+    - In the **PTF source** field, type "IFS".

+    - The **SMA ftp user** field, the **Password** and the **Confirm Pwrd** fields, and the **FTP URL or IP address** field, are not used by this method.
+They may be ignored.

+    - In the **Source directory or path** field, type the path name of the IFS directory that was created for this specific purpose.
+For example, if the IFS root directory is used/allowed, the path name might be '\SMA\IBMiLSAMptf\'.
+Note that the trailing slash character must be typed.

+    - Press <**Enter**> to commit the changes to the LSAM Parameters control file.

+3. Using this method, there will not be any data communications or ftp messages displayed during the first steps of loading the PTF save files into the SMAGPL library.

 #### Request a List of Available PTFs